Home Microgreens will show you how easy it is to grow tasty & nutritious microgreens at home!

 Besides the distinct health benefits, people will find that growing their own food from seed to harvest in as little as 10-days is fun and educational.

 Especially for families with children or those looking for a hobby or a useful and productive activity.

 We know this vision is possible because this is what happened to us within months of growing and including microgreens in our diet.

 In the not too distant past, I was in the process of being more health-conscious.
 I noticed that my fresh vegetable consumption consisted of broccoli, zucchini & onions, and asparagus.

 That's it-all year long.

-When I did in-frequently purchase salad mix, it usually ended up in the trash as a dripping mass of brown goo as I never dug it out of the crisper when it was well, crisp.
+When I did purchase salad mix, it usually ended up in the trash as a dripping mass of brown goo as I never dug it out of the crisper when it was well, crisp.

 Better But Not Great